Epitrite Free vs Pro: Which Plan Do You Need?

 - Custom uploaded fonts become unavailable (Google Fonts still work)

-- Bulk create goes back to the 3-session limit (any remaining sessions from your Pro period are preserved)
+- Bulk create goes back to the 2-at-once limit

 No data is lost.
 No projects are deleted.
 You just lose access to Pro-specific features.